Realtime Market Data (WebSocket)¶

 - This setting applies to the orderbook channel.

-- Example: orderbook_depth 4 will stream top 4 bid and ask levels only, reducing bandwidth and processing load.
+- orderbook_depth 4 streams the top 4 bid and ask levels only.

-- If not specified, the default depth is 20 levels.
+- If not specified, the default depth is 20.

 Payload (Proto)¶